 The nonprofit requesting consideration for the lease of County-owned real estate will be required to submit a Business Plan to the Sponsoring Department.

-All requests to lease County-owned real estate will be evaluated by a County Review Committee comprised of staff from the Sponsoring Department, the associated Fiscal Services team, the Real Estate & Facilities Services Department (Space Manager), the County Attorney's Office, and the Business & Support Services Department.
+All requests to lease County-owned real estate will be evaluated by a County Review Committee comprised of staff from the Sponsoring Department, the associated Fiscal Services team, the County Properties Section, Facilities Management Services Department, the County Attorney's Office, and the Business & Support Services Department.